ecastan960/gameApp/README.md

 ## Overview

-This app is a game where you can guess the right answer to win.
+This app is a game in which in order to win you need to ansewer correctly several questions.

 ## Key topics